© José R. Pascual-Vilaplana dirigint el concert de la BMB “El amor brujo”

 Jesus Pascual

-Emilio Bayarri, soloist
+Emilio Bayarri, principal

 Francis Ivars

-Rubén Zuriaga, soloist
+Rubén Zuriaga, principal

 David Pantin